HueByte/Jiro/dev/docs/project-description.md

 ---

-**Jiro** represents a modern approach to AI assistant development, combining cutting-edge technologies with robust engineering practices to deliver a scalable, intelligent, and extensible platform for AI-powered assistance.
+**Jiro** represents a modern approach to AI assistant development as part of an engineering thesis project.
+It combines cutting-edge technologies with robust engineering practices to deliver a scalable, intelligent, and extensible platform for AI-powered assistance, demonstrating the practical application of clean architecture patterns and modern software development methodologies.